Terms and Conditions

 If an invoice is not settled when due, Simonsen Vogt Wiig may:

-- Demand penalty interest pursuant to the Act pertaining to Interest on Delayed Payments (see www.forsinkelsesrente.no) from the due date until payment is made, with the addition of any collection and enforcement costs, and/or
+- demand penalty interest pursuant to the Act pertaining to Interest on Delayed Payments (see forsinkelsesrente.no) from the due date until payment is made, with the addition of any collection and enforcement costs; and/or

-- Interrupt all further performance of the assignment for the client, in both the assignment in question and other assignments, and/or
+- suspend all further performance of the assignment for the client, in both the assignment in question and other assignments; and/or

-- Invoke the right of retention of received case documents, files etc., and/or
+- invoke the right of retention of received case documents, files etc. in both the assignment in question and other assignments; and/or

-In addition to fees, costs for copying, unusually large communications expenses, overtime for legal secretaries, expenses for courier services or travel/meeting expenses will be invoiced separately.
+In addition to fees, costs for copying, unusually large communications expenses, cost of digital services and data rooms, overtime for legal secretaries, expenses for courier services or travel/meeting expenses will be invoiced separately.